1alexc/code-review-team-b/comments.md

     - The code for creating and appending a new paragraph was well done.
 To make the code more reusable, consider creating a function that can add elements dynamically based on parameters (e.g., tag type, text content).

 - **Ticket 3d**:
-    - Try to tackle this ticket again, as you have not added a title attribute with the value “Hover over me!” using JavaScript.
+    - Try to tackle this ticket again, as you have not added a `title` attribute with the value “Hover over me!” using JavaScript.

 - **Ticket 3e**:
-    - Give this ticket another go as the Banana still has it's class as a list-item.
+    - Give this ticket another go as the Banana still has it's class as a `list-item`.
 Consult with the TutorBot or a coach if you need help.

 - **Ticket 3f**:
-    - Have another look at completing this ticket, as the Date content is stil showing on the page.
+    - Have another look at completing this ticket, as the Date content is still showing on the page.
 Look into using a `querySelector` and `nth-child`.
-      ```

 ### **General Recommendations**